Newfoundland and Labrador residential schools healing and commemoration

 In addition to his impressive legal career, James Igloliorte is a past Labrador Director with the Innu Healing Foundation and was a commissioner with the Royal Commission on Renewing and Strengthening Our Place in Canada.
 He has also worked as Newfoundland and Labrador's child and youth advocate and was commissioner of the Qikiqtani Truth Commission in Nunavut.

-James Igloliorte and his wife, Linda Carter, live in St. John's, Newfoundland and have four children and four grandchildren.
+James Igloliorte and his wife, Linda Carter, live in St. John's, Newfoundland and have four children and five grandchildren.